 By Jules Banks

 The Chicago College of Performing Arts has long been a respected contender in the world of theatre education.
 Located in the heart of Chicago, which has a history of producing well-known actors, singers and comedians, it is in the perfect position to grow and modernize with the rest of the theatre community.
-As well as this, CCPA often displays its ability to integrate its curriculum with Roosevelt’s social justice mission statement.
-While it does provide exceptional education for performers, CCPA students have noticed it does lack one thing: modernized racial sensitivity.
+CCPA often displays its ability to integrate its curriculum with Roosevelt’s social justice mission statement.
+While it does provide an exceptional education for performers, CCPA students have noticed it does lack one thing: modernized racial sensitivity.

 “I wanted to be able to create without having to hinder my blackness,” White said.
 “I wanted to be comfortable, that was my main thing.
 And then I also stated in all of my essays that I wanted to be like a beacon of light for other black men that wanted to pursue theatre.
 I think that was what really drove me to pursue this.”